 How do I get started?

-- Contact your local commissioner, who will put you in touch with your county walking or outdoor activities adviser.
+- Contact your local commissioner, who'll put you in touch with your county walking or outdoor activities adviser.

-- She will be able to tell you about available training sessions.
-Some will also be available through our Events and opportunities finder.
+- She'll be able to tell you about available training sessions.

 - Download a copy of the walking scheme.